Writers Write is a resource for writers. Use these lists to help you select the positive and negative character traits you need for your characters.

 - An unreliable character might lose a job and the course of the story will change.

-- A helpful character may inadvertently find out information when they are helping out.
+- A helpful or scrupulous character may inadvertently find out information when they are lending a hand.
+This information could create conflict and might force them to act or react.

-- Your characters could also aspire to be braver or more self-disciplined to improve their lives, but their selfishness or hostility will make sure this does not happen.
+- A hostile character may want to be included in society to improve their life, but their anger will ensure this does not happen.

 Have fun, and happy writing.